tinylog-org/website/content/documentation/configuration.md

 ### Properties Files

 The default file name for the configuration file is `tinylog.properties`.
 At startup, tinylog automatically loads the configuration from `tinylog.properties`, if this file is present in the classpath.
 If a build tool like Maven or Gradle is used, `src/main/resources` is usually the correct folder, where `tinylog.properties` can be placed.

 Plain IDE projects without build tool usually do not have a dedicated resource directory.
-In this case, `tinylog.properties` can typically be placed directly in the source directory `src`.
+Typically, `tinylog.properties` can typically be placed directly in the source directory `src` in this case.

 Example of a simple properties file for writing all log entries (with severity level info and higher) to `log.txt`: